All Episodes

 This has been going on.

-Pelosi even said that, you know, at the Politico's woman rules summit, admitting the impeachment process has been going on for two and a half years.
+Pelosi even said that, you know, at the Politico's Woman Rules Summit, admitting the impeachment process has been going on for two and a half years.

 She was asked about criticisms of the speed.

-She says speed, it's been going on 22 months, two and a half years, actually.
+She says, speed, it's been going on 22 months, two and a half years, actually.

 I think we're not moving with speed.

-It's not about speed, it's about urgency.
+It's about urgency.

 This is an insane policy.

-And you know, Matt Gates, who's on Hannity tonight, rightly called out their politician protection program because to accept this standard means someone announces they're running for office, it's like instant immunity deal for anything that they would ever do.
+And, you know, Matt Gates, who's on Hannity tonight, rightly called out their politician protection program because to accept this standard means someone announces they're running for office.

-And, you know, biggest case in point is quit and pro and quo Joe.
+And, you know, biggest case in point is quit and pro and quo Joe and zero experience Hunter Biden because I think it's applicable there more than anything else.

 And Gates saying it's ludicrous.